khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Store in 6 replica - 3 AZ
 - Cluster: Customer endopint for writer and reader DB instaces
 - Aurora Machine Learning: Perfrm ML using SageMaker & Comprehend on Aurora
+### Aurora_Cloning
+You can quickly create clones of an Aurora DB by using the database cloning feature.
+In addition, database cloning uses a copy-on-write protocol, in which data is copied only at the time the data changes, either on the source database or the clone database.
+Cloning is much faster than a manual snapshot of the DB cluster.

+For the given use case, the most optimal solution is to clone the DB cluster.
+This would allow the performance testing team to have quick access to the production data in an isolated way.
+The team can iterate over the various test phases by deleting existing test databases and then cloning the production DB to create new test databases.

+You cannot clone databases across AWS regions.
+The clone databases must be created in the same region as the source databases.
+Currently, you are limited to 15 clones based on a copy, including clones based on other clones.
+After that, only copies can be created.
+However, each copy can also have up to 15 clones.
 ### Aurora_Serverless
 - Amazon Aurora Serverless is an on-demand, auto-scaling configuration for Amazon Aurora (MySQL-compatible and PostgreSQL-compatible editions), where the database will automatically start-up, shut down, and scale capacity up or down based on your application's needs.
 - It enables you to run your database in the cloud without managing any database instances.